WeatherLab/fsodoc/source/general/environments.rst

 Effects On Default Framework Behavior
 =====================================

-There are some places in the CodeIgniter system where the ENVIRONMENT constant is used.
+There are some places in the FSO system where the ENVIRONMENT constant is used.
 This section describes how default framework behavior is affected.